-TEXT-S&P summary: PT Gajah Tunggal Tbk.
+TEXT-S&P Summary: PT Gajah Tunggal Tbk.

 Rationale

-The rating on PT Gajah Tunggal Tbk. reflects the company’s aggressive capital structure, exposure to the cyclical and competitive tire manufacturing industry, and limited financial flexibility.
+The rating on Indonesian tire manufacturer PT Gajah Tunggal Tbk. reflects our view of the company’s highly leveraged financial risk profile, its exposure to the cyclical and competitive tire manufacturing industry, and its limited financial flexibility.
 Gajah Tunggal’s competitive cost position and leading share in the Indonesian tire market temper these weaknesses.
-We assess the company’s business risk profile to be “weak” and its financial risk profile to be “highly leveraged,” as our criteria define these terms.

-We expect Gajah Tunggal’s financial risk profile to strengthen to “aggressive” over the next 12-18 months.
-We forecast that the company’s debt-to-EBITDA ratio will decline to less than 3x in 2012, and to below 2.5x in 2013, under our base-case scenario.
-Gajah Tunggal’s debt-to-EBITDA ratio, at about 2.6x for the 12 months ended June 30, 2012, was better than we had expected due to a better-than-anticipated improvement in EBITDA margin and higher revenue growth.
-EBITDA for the first half of 2012 was about 60% of our full-year projection of Indonesian rupiah (IDR) 1.65 trillion.
+We expect Gajah Tunggal’s financial risk profile to remain highly leveraged in 2012, despite some improvement in the company’s capital structure in 2011.
+Gajah Tunggal repaid 2.5% of its US$420 million bond in July 2011, reducing its absolute debt burden by about US$10 million.
+We expect the company’s ratio of total debt to EBITDA at about 2.8x-3.2x in 2012 under our base-case assumptions.
+The ratio was 2.9x for the 12 months ended Sept.
+30, 2011.
+Total debt includes about Indonesian rupiah (IDR) 360 billion of pension obligations as of Sept.
+30, 2011.

-We expect Gajah Tunggal’s revenue growth to moderate somewhat in the second half of 2012.
-The full effect of Indonesia’s new regulation on down payments on cars and motorcycles purchased on credit will kick in from the third quarter.
-This could moderately weaken the volume of non-replacement tires for the original equipment manufacturers market.
-Nevertheless, we believe the company’s margin will remain generally favorable given lower natural rubber prices.
-Recent reports suggest that large Southeast Asian rubber producers could curb supply.
-This may push up prices temporarily, but the generally weak global macroeconomic outlook will likely deter permanent and substantial increases in rubber prices over the next six to12 months, in our view.
-Still, the sector’s improved profitability could trigger a more intense price competition to garner market share given domestic tire manufacturers’ improved margins.
-Gajah Tunggal’s EBITDA margin increased to 15% in the six months ended June 30, 2012, from 11% in the same period of 2011.
+In addition, Gajah Tunggal’s exposure to fluctuations in the rupiah is high, in our view, given the mismatch between revenues primarily generated in rupiah and debt that is in U.S. dollars.
+The company’s leverage could increase significantly if the rupiah weakens substantially against the U.S. dollar.
+Gajah Tunggal recorded a gain on foreign exchange of IDR52.2 billion for the nine months ended Sept.
+30, 2011, following a more substantial IDR142.3 billion gain in 2010.

 Liquidity

--- Sources of liquidity include our expectation of funds from operations (FFO) of IDR1.1 trillion-IDR1.2 trillion over the next 12 months and Gajah Tunggal’s cash balance of IDR677.2 billion as of June 30, 2012.

--- The company also has about IDR181 billion in short-term investments.
-But we only consider 50% of the value of these investments in our liquidity assessment to reflect their possible lack of marketability.
+-- We anticipate funds from operations of about IDR900 billion in 2012.
+The company also had a cash balance of about IDR566 billion and short-term investments of about IDR418 billion as of Sept.
+30, 2011.
+We have considered only 50% of the value of short-term investments in our liquidity assessment to reflect their possible lack of marketability.

--- We believe Gajah Tunggal’s 25.5% stake in Jakarta stock exchange-listed PT Polychem Indonesia Tbk. (not rated) as of June 30, 2012, provides marginal additional support to the company’s liquidity.
+-- We believe Gajah Tunggal’s 25.5% stake in the Indonesia stock exchange-listed PT Polychem Indonesia Tbk. (not rated) also marginally supports the company’s liquidity.
+Gajah Tunggal reduced its stake from 28.5% by selling shares in the open market in the third quarter of 2011.
+The market value of the remaining 25.5% is about IDR550 billion.
+Although we understand Gajah Tunggal is considering options regarding its PT Polychem stake, our liquidity assessment assumes that the company could sell more shares in the open market to replenish its cash balance if liquidity weakens materially.

--- Uses of liquidity include our expectation of working capital requirements of IDR250 billion-IDR300 billion and capital expenditure of about IDR500 billion-IDR600 billion.
+Gajah Tunggal’s liquidity needs in the next 12 months include our expectation of about than IDR650 billion in working capital requirements, and capital expenditure of about IDR275 billion.
+Liquidity needs also include repayment of 2.5% of the initial outstanding principal amount on the 2009 restructured bond due on or before July 21, 2012, of about IDR94 billion, and accrued interests of about IDR174 billion.
+We also factor in approximately IDR50 billion in shareholder distribution in June 2012.

 Outlook